moparthimanasa/WEATHER-APPLICATION/README.md

 6. **Save and refresh your browser**
    - Now you can search for any city or use your location to fetch weather data.

+# Benefits

+- **Accurate Weather Data**: Provides users with reliable and up-to-date weather information.

+- **Easy to Use**: Intuitive interface makes it simple for users to find the weather data they need.

+- **Responsive Design**: Optimized for various devices, ensuring a great user experience.

 # 📦 Future Improvements